odehabuzaid/city-explorer-api/README.md

 - query theMoviesDB for movies information

 ### 11/08/2021
-- some data modeling and kind of code refactoring  ;-)
+- some data modeling and kind of code refactoring

+### 12/08/2021
+- added an `Theagent` , its for nothing but practice back-end operations, though am seeing less time in the response
+- started building the axios request url and parameters separately .
+- added Caching for api query results.
+- added theShotGUN for api query results.

 # Time Estimation

 Name of feature: 2.
 Weather (placeholder)